 Campus LifeA Day in the Life

-Every day, students are exposed to academic rigor, leadership opportunities, sports, Jewish heritage and culture, the arts, service projects, Hebrew immersion, and community engagement.
-These opportunities empower our students to find meaning in what they do and gain a deep sense of self and responsibility to our community.
+Every day, students are exposed to academic rigor, leadership opportunities, sports, Jewish heritage and culture, the Arts, service projects, Hebrew immersion, and community engagement.
+These opportunities empower our students to find meaning in what they do and gain a deep sense of self and responsibility for our community.

-At Akiva, we understand that one of the cornerstones to fostering a love of learning is proving children with “choice” to explore their interests.
-During our school electives, lunch crews, and lunch clubs, students dive into topics of interest and have opportunities to explore new learning as well.
-Electives range from theatre and improv, to Middot (positive character traits) and basketball, to researching Israeli pop culture, debate, and studying the Mishnah.
+At Akiva, we understand that a love of learning is strengthened when children are provided with choices in their learning.
+During our school electives and lunch crews, students dive into topics of interest and have opportunities to explore in multi-age groups.
+Electives range from theatre and improv, to basketball and middot, to researching Israeli pop culture, debate, and Club Mishnah.

 When you speak with Headmasters of the schools our children matriculate into, they say that Akiva students are dedicated contributors to their communities.
 They feel responsible for making this world a better place.
 Our faculty and staff consistently work alongside our students to ensure that they understand this responsibility and that they feel empowered to be the change they want to see in this world.
 We expect our students to not only excel academically but also be exceptional human beings and contributing citizens.